George Latimer’s History of Slow-Walking Desegregation

 Fair housing advocates hoped Latimer’s 2017 defeat of Astorino would bring about a change of direction.
 Latimer had criticized Astorino’s “obstructionism” on the desegregation order, promised to finally resolve the case, and accused Astorino of making “a dog whistle to certain people,” even directly likening him to segregationist George Wallace.
 Revulsion at then president Donald Trump, whom Astorino supported, caused a blue wave that propelled Latimer to a sixteen-point victory and gave him a 13–4 Democratic supermajority on the county board of legislators.

 Yet by the time the settlement was officially and controversially closed by the courts at the Justice Department’s urging four years later, little progress had been made.
 Only 723 of the 750 units legally mandated to be built by the courts had actually materialized, even though the language of the settlement mandated “at least” 750 units be constructed over seven years.
-That target was not met.
+At the time, the county stated that an additional twenty-eight units were “very near completion.”

 “By its terms, this is a floor, not a ceiling,” the Department of Housing and Urban Development had written the chair of the Westchester Board of Legislators in 2013 about the 750 figure.
 Even the court-appointed monitor who declared that Westchester had “substantially met its obligations under the settlement” admitted in the same report that the 750 units were “not intended to be the